-Bowers, a Democrat, was the representative for Mississippi's 6th congressional district from 1907 to 1911.
+Bowers was the representative for Mississippi’s 6th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Bowers missed 174 of 735 roll call votes, which is 23.7%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.